unconst/BitTensor/README.md

 To begin, we follow a standard training scheme within each component.
 Node i, contains a dataset M, with targets X_i and labels Y_i, and is attempting to ﬁt a function that predicts the output from the input, yˆ = f_i(x), by minimizing the loss on the output of the model,

-  L_i(ˆy, y) = Ep[ -logQ(f_i(x), x)].
-(1)
+  <p style="text-align: center;"> L_i(ˆy, y) = Ep[ -logQ(f_i(x), x)].
+(1) </p>

 Where Q is the cross entropy between targets and outputs and Ep is the expectation over a subset P of our dataset M, our training set.
 And the model is optimizing its parameters θ by moving them in the direction of the gradient of its loss, namely ∂ θ i L_i(ˆy, y).

 Component i is also composing its inputs with downstream components in the network f_i = (d1 ◦ d2 ... dn ) and serving its model to upstream components.
 For instance, u1, u2 ... un = ( ... f_i, ... ) where the output of our model is the input to that model.

-We are continuously recieving streams of gradient information from upstread components u1, u2 ... un, and sending streams of gradients downstream to components (d1 ◦ d2 ... dn ).
-Which carry information to receiving nodes on how to update their parameters θ by moving them in the direction of some remote upstream loss, ∂ θ i Lr(ˆy, y).

-We combine each stream using a in-feed queue which is last-in ﬁrst-out cyclic so that each component is pulling gradient updates greedily from it in an online fashion to update its model.
+We are continuously receiving streams of gradient information from upstream components u1, u2 ... un, and sending streams of gradients downstream to components (d1 ◦ d2 ... dn ).
+These carry information to receiving nodes on how to update their parameters θ by moving them in the direction of some remote upstream loss, ∂ θ i Lr(ˆy, y).
+These signals are combined using a in-feed queue which is last-in ﬁrst-out cyclic: each component pulls gradient updates greedily in an online fashion to update its model.

 ## P2P Training.